 Global Health Research Interests: Maternal and Child Health, Epidemiology, Global Health Policy, Epilepsy

 Edwin Trevathan, M.D., M.P.H. holds the Amos Christie Chair in Global Health.
-He is the Director of the Vanderbilt Institute for Global Health, and professor of Pediatrics in Neurology at Vanderbilt University School of Medicine.
+He is the Director of the Vanderbilt Institute for Global Health, and professor of Neurology and Pediatrics at Vanderbilt University School of Medicine.

 Prior to assuming his appointment at Vanderbilt, Dr. Trevathan served in several leadership positions, including Professor (Neuroscience), Executive Vice President and Provost at Baylor University, Professor (Epidemiology, Neurology & Pediatrics) and Dean of the College for Public Health and Social Justice at Saint Louis University (SLU), Director of the National Center on Birth Defects and Developmental Disabilities at the U.S. Centers for Disease Control and Prevention (CDC), and Professor and Director of the Division of Pediatric Neurology at Washington University in St. Louis.
 A pediatric neurologist and epidemiologist, Dr. Trevathan's research interests include maternal-child epidemiology, epidemiology of childhood neurological disorders and clinical trials of treatments of neurological disorders.
 His research and practice has focused on global health, and recently he has developed an interest in global health diplomacy and the intersection of global health and foreign policy.